-Penile Sheaths can be worn for shorter periods, for example, if you are going on a journey, watching a football match etc. If incontinence sheaths are used for shorter periods, then a special medical wipe or spray may be needed to help you remove them.
-There are many accessory products available which can be used to help protect the skin, increase adhesiveness if required and aid removal.
-Please speak to your Continence Advisor.
+Penile sheaths can be worn for short periods, such as when you are going on a journey, watching a football match, etc so that urine can be collected until it can be conveniently managed.
+If incontinence sheaths are used for shorter periods, then a special medical wipe or spray may be needed to help you remove them.

 Penile Sheath lengths and sizes

-Incontinence sheaths are available in various lengths and sizes.
-Most companies supply them with diameters in the range of about 20-40mm (in 5-10mm increments).
-This variation ensures that you have a sheath which is the correct size for you.
-The incontinence sheath will need to be big enough to allow natural movement of the penis but should also not be too loose as it may leak or come off completely.
-Before using a sheath system, you should ask for help from your health professional to ensure you use the correct size of the sheath and put it on properly.
+The incontinence Sheath will need to be big enough to allow natural movement of the penis but should also not be too loose as it may leak or come off completely.
+Before using a sheath system, you should ask for help from your health professional to ensure you use the correct size of the sheath and put it on properly.(Bladder and Bowel)

-How do I put on a male urinary sheath?
+How do I put on a male Urinary Sheath?

-A urinary sheath fits over the penis like a condom and is connected to a drainage bag by a tube.
+A Urinary Sheath is an alternative male incontinence product.
+It fits over the penis like a condom and is connected to a drainage bag by a tube.
 It can be used both during the day and at night.
 Ensure the skin is completely dry before wearing a urinary sheath, and avoid the use of talcum powder.
-The sheath can be:

 - self-adhesive – that sticks directly to the penis